tamagokun/rackem/README.md

 return \Rackem::run( new App() );
 ```

-There is also a Middleware helper class to make things a bit easier:
+There is also of course a helper class to make things a bit easier:

 ```php
 <?php